MiyamotoRin/MiyamotoRin/README.md

 - 👋 Hi, I’m @MiyamotoRin
 - 👀 I’m interested in ...
+HCI, Alife
 - 🌱 I’m currently learning ...
-JavaScript, React, Node.js, Saas, Unity
+Unity, Docker
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 A kind programmer